Abstract

 2. On at least one node in your cluster provision a Volume Group that matches the name you’ve provided in the csi-driver-lvm.lvm.vgName setting in values.yaml.
 For best results, provision this volume group on all of the nodes in your cluster on which you intend to run this application.

-3. Create a namespace in that cluster called csi-driver-lvm
+3. Create a namespace in that cluster called storage

-5. Install the lvm app into the csi-driver-lvm namespace.
+6. Install the csi-lvm app into the storage namespace.

 1. Start with the basic Helm tests.